History of Dedham, Massachusetts, 1800–1899: Retail shops

-A grocery store stood in the middle part of the century at the corner of School and Washington Streets.
-It was owned by Austin Bryant, the Town's treasurer and tax collector.
-Bryant sold the store to Horatio Clarke in 1845, and in 1847 it was sold again William H. Mason.
-Mason owned it until his death, at which point it was taken over by Merrill D. Ellis.
-Enoch Sutton, the watchmaker, owned the next house south on Washington Street.
-Another grocery store opened on the first floor of the S.C. & E. Manufactory on High Street and there was a slaughterhouse on Eastern Ave near the railroad station.
+Enoch Sutton, the watchmaker, owned the house just south of Bryant's grocery store on Washington Street.
 Andrew Wiggin's shoe store was on the corner of High Street and Washington Street.
 At the same corner was a tailor and Mason Richard's dry goods store.

 A Mr. Eaton was the lumber dealer.
 A millinery store was located under Temperance Hall.
 Erastus Shumway owned a stove and tinshop on School Street.
 He later moved the shop to Court Street on the first floor of the Independent Order of Odd Fellows building.
 Next door lived Ambrose Galucia, a house painter.

-Around the corner on Franklin Square was the home of Joseph Guild, the hardware dealer.
-Nathaniel Hewins was the Town's baker, and he employed a Mr. Sawin, Bestwick's neighbor.
-Hewins bakery, which adjoined his residence, faced Franklin Square.
+The home of Joseph Guild, the hardware dealer, was in Franklin Square.

-On Court Street, near the intersection with Church Street, was a fish market and restaurant.
-The owner, Warren "Oyster" Fisher, lived next door in a house where a number of people boarded.
-A few doors down was a bakery.

 On Church Street, near the intersection with Norfolk Street, was William Field's dry good store.
 Above the store was the original location of Dedham High School.
 Just north of the school was Mr. Packard's stove store.
 Next door was a hat making shop owned by Timothy Phelps.
 In the back, Phelps had a bathing establishment that offered both hot and cold baths.

 Just north on Church Street was a barber shop owned by Amory "Barber" Fisher who later owned and an ice and coal business.
 Further up the street was the home and paint shop of John Cox.
 Next to the Cox home was Nancy Damon's store that sold "thread, ribbons, silks, and fancy goods."
 It was previously located across the street from the Norfolk House.

 At the corner of Washington and High Streets, where the police station sits in 2021, was a number of buildings owned by Charles Coolidge.
 Those buildings "were rented by a class of people, especially in the rear, that made the whole locality an eyesore in the heart of the village."
 At the corner was Coolidge's book and newspaper store, a tailor by the name of Lynch, and another store that sold secretly sold liquor.
 Memorial Hall was later built on the site.